HomeThe BooksAbout the AuthorBetween the Cracks of Here and There

 2. Where do you get your ideas?

 I am inspired by mythology and world folklore.
 Since I was a small boy, I have always been fascinated by the tales and mysteries of the ancient world.
 Now, as an adult, one of my greatest joys is to travel to ancient sites around the world.
-Some of the places I have visited include the Pyramids of Giza in Egypt, Stonehenge in England, Chitzeniza in Mexico, the Mayan ruins of Tikal in Gautemala, the Great Wall of China, and of course many other temples, castles and extravagant examples of architecture around the world.
+Some of the places I have visited include the Pyramids of Giza in Egypt, Stonehenge in England, the Mayan ruins of Tikal in Guatemala, the Great Wall of China, Ayutthaya in Thailand, the catacombs in Paris, and of course many other temples, castles, and extravagant examples of architecture around the world.
 Such visits help connect me to the magic of Een.

 3. Will your books ever be made into movies?